TooLethal/Animation-Progress-Bar/README.md

-Here’s a clean **GitHub-style project description** for the second progress bar you shared:

----

 # 🎨 Animated Linear Progress Bar

 A lightweight **HTML + CSS progress bar** that animates smoothly from start to finish, changing colors at key milestones.
 This version uses a single progress element with a streamlined animation sequence, making it simpler and more maintainable.